2024-2025 Call for Proposals

-Employers and Individuals are invited to send in applications (available in the links below).
-Work from home positions are strongly encouraged!
+Employers, individuals and community organizations are invited to send in applications.
 Organizations can apply to cover multiple positions.

 * Need help filling the form or scanning the page.
 Learn how to scan documents through your phone or tablet on LifeWire.

 Need help or have a question?
 Ask our Projects team.
 Email Proposals@miziwebiik.com.

 Miziwe Biik is committed to assisting all persons of Aboriginal ancestry to attain a better quality of life.
 We believe that community needs and aspirations are paramount.
 We are committed to strengthening the community through partnerships that promote equality and self reliance.
 We will provide training and employment opportunities in a supportive environment in which people can affirm their Aboriginal identities and develop to their fullest potential.
 We are committed to the belief that it is through traditional and cultural values, practices and resources that we will reclaim our destiny.